trainings-weblinxsolutions/batch-june-2023-assignments/0_assignments/assignments.md

+### Assignment 13 (06/30)
+**Call By Value, Call By Reference, Returning Objects and Recursion**
+1. Create a class Employee,
+	* With age, salaryPerDay and noOfDaysWorking attributes
+	* A method to compute monthly salary, which will return the monthly salary which is calculated as salaryPerDay*noOfDaysWorking
+	* If age is >40, add an extra bonus of 100 per working day to the monthly salary.
+If age is >60, add an extra bonus of 200 per working day to the monthly salary.
+	* Create multiple employees with the following data.
+(Values are comma separated - first value is age, second is salaryPerDay, third is noOfDaysWorking)
+		*  employee1 - (26, 1000, 27)
+		*  employee2 - (39, 1250, 25)
+		*  employee3 - (41, 1100, 29)
+		*  employee4 - (53, 1050, 26)
+		*  employee5 - (62, 1150, 24)
+	* Print out the monthly salary for each employee and find out the employee with maximum salary.
+2. Print out Fibonaaci Series upto a given number using recursion.

 ### Assignment 12 (06/29)
 **Methods with parameters, constructors and parameterized constructors**
 1. Practice creating Methods with parameters, constructors and parameterized constructors as discussed in the class.